 As a tie-in to the in-game fiction, the multiplayer modes (collectively known as "Infinity") are based on the SPARTAN-IV program in the UNSC Infinity after the actions of the main campaign.
 The competitive multiplayer mode, known as "War Games", are training simulations inside the UNSC Infinity.
 Firefight mode (from Halo: Reach) is replaced with a new mission-based mode called "Spartan Ops", which are episodic co-operative campaigns (each including its own pre-cinematic dealing with the crew of the UNSC Infinity) Both modes allow players to use their customized SPARTAN-IV (each with their own unlockable armor permutations, identification, custom loadouts, and experience level, known as "Spartan Ranks").

 New gameplay mechanics to the franchise include a dedicated sprint button (with no Armor Ability restriction), customizable multiplayer loadouts (similar to the Call of Duty franchise), and Personal Ordnance Drops (in which players, after reaching a score threshold in "Infinity" game modes, can summon a weapon, grenade, or power-up at their location).
-Along with the standard Halo game modes ( Slayer, Oddball, Capture the Flag, and King of the Hill), the game adds a variety of new base game modes (Dominion, Extraction, Flood, and Regicide, as well as the official inclusion of Grifball) in ten new maps (not including various DLC maps).
-Forge Mode makes a return (adding new features, including dynamic lighting and object locking), as well as Theater Mode and File Share (for screenshots, game clips, Forge map variations, and custom game modes).
+Along with the standard Halo game modes ( Slayer, Oddball, Capture the Flag, and King of the Hill), the game adds a variety of new base game modes (Dominion, Extraction, Flood, Regicide, and Ricochet, as well as the official inclusion of Grifball) in ten new maps (not including various DLC maps) using a variety of new weapons (including weapons used by the Promethean A.I.).
+Forge Mode makes a return (adding new features, including dynamic lighting and object locking), as well as Theater Mode (for watching and recording game clips) and file sharing (for screenshots, game clips, Forge map variations, and custom game modes).

 Prior to the game's release, a live-action webseries, titled Halo 4: Forward Unto Dawn, was ran between October 5, 2012 and November 2, 2012 to promote the game.
 Set 32 years prior to the game, the story follows Officer Cadet Thomas Lasky (who plays an important support character in the game) as he struggles through the Corbulo military academy only to help Master Chief defend the academy against the Covenant.